vadimv/server-components/README.md

 * [Logging](#logging)

-rsp is a Java web framework for real-time UIs.
+Server Components is a Java web framework for real-time UIs.

 ### Maven Central